simonqhughes/mbed-ls/CONTRIBUTING.md

 Enhancements are:
 * New features implementation.
 * Code refactoring.
-* Coding rules or coding styles improvements.
+* Coding rules or coding style improvements.
 * Code comments improvement.
 * Documentation work.
 Bugs are: